 Your dentist has told you that you need a tooth restored either because of a cavity or trauma.
-You also don’t know what the difference between inlay and onlay is.
 There are five different types of restorative procedures.
 They are:

 Similarities and Differences